 With so many data points available to advertisers, they’re able to create extremely targeted and personalized ads.
 Case in point, this one from Marvel Universe Live, who knows my geographical location and family make-up (mom of two boys):

 Hyper-targeting is critical because if digital advertisers can access data points like these, but also birthdays, marital status, family composition, occupation, type of car owned, etc. — then the ads people see will be more relevant to them.
-And if they’re being targeted by more relevant ads, they’ll be more likely to engage and even purchase.

 The evolution of advertising includes the post-click stage